Employment Solutions vs Company Formation

 - No legal entity presence required in China.
 Any company, or individual, can hire contract staff to work for them.

 The agency will offer full HR solutions and employment services.
 They will handle all contractual, legal and administrative tasks related to employees.

-- Can hire both domestic and foreign staff, and agency will deal with visa etc. where necessary.
+- Can hire both domestic and foreign staff, and the agency will deal with visa, etc. where necessary.

 - Many agencies can hire and base staff in the Greater China region, not just the mainland.

 Hiring staff through an agency / Employer of Record is very straightforward.
 Domestic employees can often be brought on within a few days, foreign employees will take longer when visas are required (approximately two months).

 The normal procedure would be for the agency to sign an employment contract with the new employee, and hence to take legal responsibility.
 A service contract would then be signed between the agency and the foreign company for the provision of this employee’s services.
 It is common too to sign a tripartite agreement between all parties, specifying working terms and responsibilities, etc.

 Employees can, in theory, be located anywhere in China.
 Office arrangements can be made through the agency or separately through a serviced office provider, or staff is able to work independently / from home.

 Hiring staff using a WFOE